plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Wizard/Wizard Class.md

 | War Magic        | Unstable Isotopes (0.0) |

 **Note:** Necromancy will come with the Evil Player Characters module, not the Player's Handbook

+### Tradition Spells

+Each Tradition has a list of Tradition Spells you add to your "Spellbook" at the Wizard levels noted in your Tradition's description.
+They don't count against the number of Spells you add to your "Spellbook" when you gain a Wizard level.

+---

+## Arcane Versatility
+*3rd-level Ability (Wizard)*

+> *You are able to quickly review and prepare spells.*

+◻️ **(1/short rest)** — Before a Short Rest, you may change up to `X` Spells you have prepared and prepare that many Spells from your "Spellbook", where `X = your Intelligence modifier`.

 ---